ABaddlesmere/Better-Time-Addon/README.md

 By default, Better Time is enabled for all players.

-For a player to enable Better Time for themselves, run `/trigger btrtime-enable`
+For a player to enable Better Time for themselves, run `/trigger enable-time-gui`

-For a player to disable Better Time for themselves, run `/trigger btrtime-disable`
+For a player to disable Better Time for themselves, run `/trigger disable-time-gui`

 > **Note** A player can run these command without any permissions